UlisesAlexanderAM/my_portfolio_api/README.md

   As a person who wants to keep track of my skills, I want to retrieve an image or icon, so that I can see it.

   Acceptance criteria:
-  - [ ] I can retrieve an image or icon by its id
   - [ ] I can retrieve an image or icon by its name

 - [ ] 18 - Delete an image or icon
   As a person who wants to keep track of my skills, I want to delete an image or icon so that I can remove it from my list.

   Acceptance criteria:
-  - [ ] I can delete an image or icon by its id
   - [ ] I can delete an image or icon by its name